^ Chrysler/Force Overview, History, Contact Information with Links, etc.

 From Jan.
 8, 1965, Wall Street Journal.

 In 1965, the Chrysler Corporation also purchased Lone Star Boats of Plano, Texas.
-Chrysler pioneered the concept of marketing boats and motors together as a package.
+Chrysler pioneered the concept of marketing boats and outboard motors together as a package.

 More at our Chrysler Marine webpage